Procedures for Inviting Unpaid Domestic or International Visiting Scholar/Researcher

 - Once RAMP approval is complete with the above and Research approvals, you will receive a notification email from RAMP Export Control Support informing you that the proposed visit has been cleared.

 - Once notification of RAMP approval is received, proceed with sending the invitation letter to the visiting scholar.
-Please use the appropriate invitation template letter for either an Unpaid VS on a J-1 Visa, or an Unpaid Domestic or Intl VS not on a J-1 visa.
+Please use the appropriate invitation template letter below as they include required language:

 HUMAN RESOURCES, APPOINTMENT